watson-developer-cloud/visual-recognition-coreml/README.md

 ## Running Core ML Vision Custom
 This project trains a Visual Recognition model (also called a classifier) to identify common types of cables (HDMI, USB, etc.).
 Use the [Watson Swift SDK](https://github.com/watson-developer-cloud/swift-sdk) to download, manage, and execute the trained model.
 By using the Watson Swift SDK, you don't have to learn about the underlying Core ML framework.

-## Setting up Visual Recognition in Watson Studio
+### Setting up Visual Recognition in Watson Studio
 1. Log into [Watson Studio][watson_studio_visrec_tooling].
-1. Sign in to Studio and create an **IBM Cloud account** if you don't have one.
-    *   If you already have an IBM Cloud account, click to **Use it to sign up for IBM Data Platform** and skip to step 3.
+From this link you can create an IBM Cloud account, sign up for Watson Studio, or log in.
-    *   If you already have both an IBM Cloud account and an IBM Studio account, click **Sign in**. and skip to step 3.
-    *   If you don't have an IBM Cloud account, enter your email address, complete the form, and click **Create Account**.
-1. In Watson Studio, you'll be on the Visual Recognition instance overview page.
+1. After you sign up or log in, you'll be on the Visual Recognition instance overview page in Watson Studio.
 Click the **Credentials** tab, and then click **View credentials**.
 Copy the `api_key` of the service.

+### Training the model
-1. Click the **Overview** tab, and then under "Custom", click **Create Model**.
+1. From the instance overview page, click **Create Model** in the Custom box.
-1. If a project is not yet associated with the Visual Recognition instance you created, a project will be created now.
-Name your project "Custom Core ML Project" and click **Create**.
+1. If a project is not yet associated with the Visual Recognition instance you created, a project is created.
+Name your project and give it a description.
+Click the **Create** button to create your project.
 1. Upload each .zip file of sample images from the `Training Images` directory onto the data panel.
 1. Add the `hdmi_male.zip` file to your model from the data panel.
-1. Add the `usb_male.zip` file to your model.
+Also add the `usb_male.zip` file to your model.
 1. Click **Train Model**.

+### Copy your Model ID
-1. Click your Visual Recognition instance that is displayed next to "Associated Service".
-Scroll down to find the **Custom Core ML** classifier you just created.
-Copy the **Model ID** of the classifier.
+1. Click your Visual Recognition instance name (it's next to Associated Service).
+1. Scroll down to find the **Custom Core ML** classifier you just created.
+1. Copy the **Model ID** of the classifier.

-## Adding the classifierId and apiKey to the project
+### Adding the classifierId and apiKey to the project
 1. Open the project in XCode.
-1. Copy the classifier ID and paste it into the **classifierID** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20Custom/Core%20ML%20Vision%20Custom/ImageClassificationViewController.swift) file.
+1. Copy the **Model ID** and paste it into the **classifierID** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20Custom/Core%20ML%20Vision%20Custom/ImageClassificationViewController.swift) file.
-1. Copy your API Key and paste it into the **apiKey** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20Custom/Core%20ML%20Vision%20Custom/ImageClassificationViewController.swift) file.
+1. Copy your **api_key** and paste it into the **apiKey** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20Custom/Core%20ML%20Vision%20Custom/ImageClassificationViewController.swift) file.

 ### Downloading the Watson Swift SDK
 Use the Carthage dependency manager to download and build the Watson Swift SDK.